leandrogaspar/angular-testing-overview/README.md

 # AngularTestingOverview

-This project is the source code for the presentation on Angular Unit Tesing.
+This project is the source code for a presentation on Angular Unit Testing.
 It contains a simple demo showing how to make unit tests in Angular 6.
 It's largely based on the Jasmine and Angular documentation.

 ## Development server